 You should always check your body — and that of your children and pets — after being in an outside area known to have ticks.
 Make sure to examine any brown or black spots.
 Don’t just focus on the areas where ticks are commonly found.
 Ticks range in size from as small as a pinky nail to as large as a pencil eraser.

 You may also have a tick infestation in your home if you or one of your family members develops a tick-borne illness.
 The effects of these illnesses can range from mild to severe.
 Many of them have similar symptoms, such as:

 Many symptoms of these illnesses are similar to those of other health conditions.
 Rashes that develop with tick-borne illnesses may make it easier for your doctor to make a diagnosis.
-However, sometimes the rashes disappear after other symptoms occur.
+However, sometimes the rashes disappear after other symptoms occur and the illness progresses.